top of page

 Apparently, there's a word for that.

 Why don't we always make the best choices for ourselves?
 There are lots of reasons.
-A lack of will power.
+A lack of willpower.
 An often overwhelming preference for immediate pleasure, even at the expense of a greater future benefit.
 Sometimes, sheer laziness.

 Knowing the theory is good, but putting it to work is better.

-P.S.S.
+P.P.S.
 If you're not a fan of Lucifer (and I mean the show, not the archangel), the image I chose to use for this post might be puzzling.
 But if you're curious...

 If you liked this post, don't miss the next one: get dpThoughts delivered to your inbox up to three times each week.